OliviaGao555/OliviaGao555/README.md

 ## :3
-Vanier student tryna get to Uni
+Concordia first year undergrad student in Computer Science - Computation Arts

-Currently working on my portfolio (art based + small percentage of cs projects)
+Currently working on my portfolio (art based + cs projects) I like making games!

-Aiming for Computer Science-Computation Arts
+Open for collabs: I can draw all visual elements for your projects~ Experienced with making Java and HTML mini games with simple UI and 2D interactions

+Contact through Instagram: @bbq_ov_yzdyg
+Email: yzdyg2018@icloud.com

 <!--
 **OliviaGao555/OliviaGao555** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.